visgl/hubble.gl/modules/core/docs/encoder/png-sequence-encoder.md

 # PNGSequenceEncoder

-A photo sequence encoder that inherits [TarEncoder]().
+A photo sequence encoder that inherits [FrameEncoder](/modules/core/docs/encoder/frame-encoder).
 Saves each frame as a photo contained in a `".tar"` archive.

+## Constructor

+Construction of the encoder class is not required.
+Refer to [DeckAdapter.render](/modules/core/docs/deck-adapter#render) for usage.
+The constructor accepts a `FrameEncoderSettings` object.

 **Notes:**